Rafael Nadal: 2012: Seventh French Open title

 At Qatar Open, Nadal lost to Gaël Monfils in the semi-finals.
 At the Australian Open, Nadal won his semi-final match against Roger Federer to set up a third successive major final against Novak Djokovic, which he lost in a five-set epic that lasted 5 hours and 53 minutes, the longest Grand Slam final match (by duration) in history.
 It is considered to be one of the greatest tennis matches of all time.
 It was the longest match of both Nadal and Djokovic's careers, and was the only time that Nadal lost a major final after winning the first set.
 Nadal called it "one of the toughest moments in my career".

 Nadal then reached the semi-finals of both the Indian Wells, where he was beaten by Federer, and Miami, where he withdrew because of knee problems.
 At Monte Carlo, Nadal did not lose a set en route to the title to become the first man in the Open Era to win the same tournament eight consecutive times.
 In the final, he defeated No. 1 Novak Djokovic to end a streak of seven straight final losses to him.
 This was the most lopsided of all their matches, as Nadal only lost four games.
 Nadal then beat David Ferrer in a three-set final to clinch his seventh title in eight years at Barcelona.
 At Madrid, Nadal lost to Fernando Verdasco, whom he held a 13–0 record against.
 He criticized the new blue clay and threatened to skip future events if the surface wasn't changed back to red clay, a sentiment echoed by several players, including Novak Djokovic.
 He beat Djokovic in a tight straight-set final at the Italian Open.

 At the French Open, Nadal won his semi-final match against Ferrer to set up another final against Novak Djokovic.
 This marked only the second time in tennis history (after Serena and Venus Williams between the 2002 French Open and the 2003 Australian Open), two players played four consecutive major singles finals against each other.
 After rain delays pushed the conclusion of the final into a second day, Nadal emerged victorious in four sets.
 Nadal became the most successful male player at the French Open (overtaking Borg) with seven titles.
 Nadal lost a total of only three sets in the 2012 clay court season.

 As a warm-up ahead of Wimbledon, Nadal played in Halle, losing to Philipp Kohlschreiber in the quarterfinals.
 At Wimbledon, Nadal was upset in the second round by Lukáš Rosol in five sets.
 This was the first time since the 2005 Wimbledon championships that Nadal failed to pass the second round of a Grand Slam.

 Nadal then ended his season early due to tendinitis in his knee.
-Nadal ended 2012 ranked No. 4, the first time in eight years that he was not ranked 1st or 2nd at the end of the year.